evmos/evmosjs/README.md

 ### Sign the Transaction with Keplr (EIP-712)

-EvmosJS also supports signing EIP-712 payloads using Keplr.
-This is necessary for Ledger users on Keplr, since the Ledger cannot sign SignDirect payloads.
+EvmosJS also supports signing [EIP-712](https://eips.ethereum.org/EIPS/eip-712) payloads using Keplr.
+This is necessary for Ledger users on Keplr, since the Ledger device cannot sign `SignDirect` payloads.

 ```ts
 import { EthSignType } from '@keplr-wallet/types';